[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 Can I not sniff it now?

-Involuntarily she sniffed, as though the substance she suspected could waft its effluvium into her nose.
+She sniffed, as though what she suspected could waft its effluvium into her nose.

-Yes, it has been fetched and we have it now in our bowls.
-For the best of motives, or so is my guess, Varramb long ago decided to conceal the truth from us mortals.
-But now some people have gone down into the vaults to draw a supply of the liss quabb from the old Ghepion's unwilling veins.
+Yes, it has been fetched and we have it here in our bowls.
+For the best of motives, or so is my guess, Varramb long ago decided to conceal the truth from us mortals, but now some people have gone down into the vaults to draw a supply of the liss quabb from the old Ghepion's unwilling veins.

 One might then say that the Unbelievers were, in fact, Believers.

-Well, this was worth some fuss, eh?
-It would be a big project, if it were done at all.
-A scheme of the Noad's, to revive an old controversial power by presenting it reassuringly as Unbelief.
+Well, this was worth some fuss, thought Miril.
+A big project, if it were done at all.
+A scheme of the Noad's, to revive an old controversial power, presenting it reassuringly as a type of Unbelief.

 3